laminas/laminas-eventmanager/doc/book/tutorial.md

 Sure, that key may be unique, but it suffers from a lot of the same issues.

 So, the solution is to create custom events.
-As an example, we have a custom `MvcEvent` in zend-mvc.
+As an example, we have a custom `MvcEvent` in laminas-mvc.
 This event composes the application instance, the router, the route match object, request and response objects, the view model, and also a result.
 We end up with code like this in our listeners: